Survey of health providers: August-September 2020

 The research shows providers and patients benefited from expanded use of telehealth services during COVID-19, especially during the early months of the virus outbreak as in-person visits declined.
 The use of telehealth by providers such as primary care physicians, nurse practitioners, and psychiatrists increased from 2019 to 2020, according to survey respondents.

 The Health Fund is presenting this new research to the KanCare Oversight Committee on Dec.
 9. The testimony, a policy brief on the report, and the slides that Dorothy Hughes, University of Kansas Medical Center, will present on findings of the research she conducted are linked here.
+Feb.
+9, 2021 testimony to the House Health and Human Services Committee is available here.

 Providers say telehealth will remain an important part of ensuring patients can access care.
 In fact, many outpatient providers are planning to expand telehealth services.
 Respondents reported that policy changes negatively impacting telehealth reimbursement would be a barrier to greater use of telehealth and thus access to needed services and specialists.
 The following illustrative quotations demonstrate providers’ sentiments overall about the use of telehealth: